My Stepmom Threw Me Out with Nothing but My Dad's Old Work Boots After His Death – She Had No Idea What He'd Secretly Glued Inside the Sole

 "I saw the auction online.
 I bought the house," I said.
 "Through an LLC.
 You didn't even see my name, did you?"

 "No," I agreed.
-"But I'm converting it for women in trades, like me.
-That house is finally going to build something that matters."
+"But I'm converting it for women in trades, like me."

 "I didn't just walk in the mud, Dad.
 I built something from it."

-And this time, no one could take it away.
+And that time, no one could take it away.

 If this happened to you, what would you do?
 We'd love to hear your thoughts in the Facebook comments.